Shop

 • Special Care: Rotate lettuce and other crops in the Asteraceae family so they are not grown in the same spot more than once in 3 years.
 If corky root disease is a problem in your area, start seed indoors, avoid fertilizing with high-nitrogen fertilizers, and use proper rotation methods.

-- Nicholas, May 2024
+- Erin Wright, May 2024